WhyNot180/UBMP4-SPKR/JOURNAL.md

 I have not fully completed the connection code.
 However, I believe most of the boiler plate is there and that part of the app should be ready for debugging tomorrow, then I can begin trying to send information to the actual bluetooth device, and finally I can begin reading from an external file which I hope to make the app able to parse and send the corresponding info to the board.
 I intend for the files to be similar to sheet music, except it will most likely include more letters rather than shapes.

+### **June 20**

+I have gotten notifications from the HC-08 to work on my app!
+Now that all the setup is finished (finally...)
+I can work on the part that gets the values and sends them.
+I'm not sure if I'll get this done in time for the deadline, but it should be pretty darn close to finished.
+Really, it might just be a day or two away from being finished, then again I do still have to debug it...
+Well, time to continue working tirelessly.